Three Turkish clubs suspended from European competitions

 | ISTANBUL

-ISTANBUL UEFA has banned Turkey's Besiktas, Bursaspor and Gaziantepspor from European competitions for one year due to financial problems, club officials said on Wednesday.
+ISTANBUL UEFA has banned Turkey's Besiktas, Gaziantepspor and Bursaspor from European competitions for one year due to financial problems, club officials said on Wednesday.

-UEFA's decisions, with the punishments for the first two confirmed by European football's ruling body, came as a fresh blow to the beleaguered Turkish league amid a court investigation into match-fixing allegations which overshadowed the whole of last season.
+UEFA's decisions, yet to be confirmed by European football's ruling body, came as a fresh blow to the beleaguered Turkish league amid a court investigation into match-fixing allegations which overshadowed the whole of last season.

 Besiktas were fined 200,000 euros due to delays in payments to players and staff, they said in a statement to the Istanbul Stock Exchange where shares in the club are traded.